 Top 5 Oahu Beaches

-This is one of the most popular beaches in the world with more than 4 million sunblock-laden beachgoers every year.
+This is one of the most popular Oahu beaches with more than 4 million sunblock-laden beachgoers every year.
 The postcard-famous views of Diamond Head from Waikiki Beach are synonymous with a Hawai`i vacation.
-This 2-mile long beach is well known for it's long-lasting wave break, which is ideal for learning to surf.
-Of course, this beach gets crowded and people watching is a daily activity.
-It's also a great place to watch Hawaiian watermen surf in Canoes.
-There are an endless supply of nearby facilities, resorts, restaurants and activities.
+This 2-mile-long beach is well known for its long-lasting wave break, which is ideal for learning to surf.
+Of course, this beach gets crowded and people-watching is a daily activity.
+It’s also a great place to watch Hawaiian watermen surf in Canoes.
+There is an endless supply of nearby facilities, resorts, restaurants, and activities.

-Another 2-mile stretch of beach awesomeness starts at Sunset Point and goes all the way to the Banzai Pipline (Ehukai Beach).
-During the summer it's a family friendly, swimming and snorkeling beach, and in the winter it's a surfer's heaven.
-Sunset Beach is considered by many to be the longest stretch of rideable surf in the world, which is just one reason the Vans Triple Crown of Surfing event (Nov. - Dec.) pops up here every year.
+Another 2-mile stretch of beach awesomeness starts at Sunset Point and goes all the way to the Banzai Pipeline (Ehukai Beach).
+During the summer, it’s a family-friendly swimming and snorkeling beach, and in the winter, it’s a surfer’s heaven.
+Sunset Beach is considered by many to be the longest stretch of rideable surf in the world, which is just one reason the Vans Triple Crown of Surfing event (Nov. – Dec.) pops up here every year.

 Kailua Beach Park

-Not far from Lanikai, Kailua beach is popular with families, windsurfers and sailboards.
-There are plenty of things to do here including 35-acres of light-colored beach sand, park setting, picnic areas, and a volleyball court.
-This beach park and boat ramp has facilities to rent watersports equipment and plenty of public parking.
+Not far from Lanikai, Kailua Beach is popular with families, windsurfers, and sailboards.
+There are plenty of things to do here, including 35 acres of light-colored beach sand, a park setting, picnic areas, and a volleyball court.
+This beach park and boat ramp have facilities to rent water sports equipment and plenty of public parking.

 Waimanalo Bay Beach Park